A “Snapshot” of the Classics Library’s Collections

 The Classics Collection

-The Classics collections include more than 275,000 book volumes and c.
+The Classics collections comprise almost 300,000 book volumes and c.
 2,000 journal titles spanning all areas of classical civilization, including language and literature, archaeology, art, history, epigraphy, papyrology, numismatics, palaeography, religion, philosophy, politics, science and technology, and medicine.
 The collections in all areas of classical studies are outstanding, although especially exhaustive in Greek and Latin philology, Minoan-Mycenaean archaeology, and Latin paleography.
-A few highlights include some 18,000 German dissertations and Programmschriften in classics, especially philology, from the 18th to the early 20th c., although a couple of the dissertations date from as early as the 17th c.; a separate room of c.
+A few highlights include some 18,000 German dissertations and Programmschriften in classics, especially philology and history, from the 18th to the early 20th c., although a couple of the dissertations date from as early as the 17th c.; a separate room of c.
 4,000 books on Palaeography, the collecting of which began with the Classics Library's namesake, Latin palaeographer John Miller Burnam; a number of volumes of manuscripts acquired in Venice by Prof. Burnam as part of a household archive of mainly legal documents intended for the teaching of Palaeography; some 30 Greek and Latin manuscript fragments in vellum, several illuminated, dated 12th-15th century; three illiminated medieval manuscript leaves (a prayer book with exquisite illustrations from Aesop's Fables from Germany c.
 1524, a miniature "Book of Hours" from Italy c.
 1460 and a regular size "Book of Hours" from France c.
 1470, both with beautiful illuminations), more than 3,500 early imprints from the 16th-18th c. as well as various incunabula such as Statius’ Thebaid, Silvae, Achilleid from 1483, Diodorus Siculus’ Bibliotheca Historica from 1496, Tacitus’ Historiae from 1497, Justin’s epitome of Trogus’ Philippic Histories from 1497, and Josephus’ De bello judaico from 1499 as well as some exquisite facsimiles of illuminated manuscripts such as Ptolemy’s Cosmographia (Codex Urb.
 Lat.
 277), the Joshua Roll (Codex Vat.
 Pal.
 Graec.
 431), and the Vergilius Romanus (Codex Vat.
 Lat.
 3867), and a facsimile of the oldest preserved Sophocles manuscript (Florence, Ms. Codex Laurentianus 32.9).
 The collections also include representations of Medieval Latin in the superb facsimiles of the Book of Kells with 24 mounted color plates (Turin), and the Lindisfarne Gospels (Cottonian Ms. Nero D.IV) in the British Museum.

 The Modern Greek Collection